Editor’s note: This post was last updated on February 24, 2026.

 10. Small Gift Cards for Favorite Brands

-Offer $10-25 gift cards to brands employees mention in casual conversation or profile preferences.
-The personalization demonstrates attention to individual preferences, making modest amounts feel more valuable.
-Digital delivery keeps costs and administrative burden low while maintaining impact.
+Offer $10–25 gift cards to brands employees mention or list in their preferences.
+Personalization makes modest amounts feel more valuable.
+Digital delivery keeps costs and admin work low.

 11. Team Lunch or Breakfast

-Celebrate team achievements with catered meals during work hours.
-This combines recognition with team building at reasonable cost per person.
-The shared experience reinforces collaboration while acknowledging collective success.
-Keep it simple—quality matters more than extravagance.
+Celebrate team achievements with a shared meal during work hours.
+It combines recognition with team building at a low cost per person.
+Keep it simple — quality matters more than extravagance.

 12. Customized Recognition Through Flexible Platforms